The dashboard's overview page is the entrance point to clearly view all your app data.

 By default the table is sorted in a descending order by the total number of installs, displaying the sources with the highest portion of installs first.
 Clicking on any column header sorts the table according to that column in a descending order.
 Further clicks alternate between descending and ascending orders.

 Some columns have numbers or percentage values stated in the column header.
 This is the simple average value of all valid values in the column.
 For example, the conversion rate in the table below is 2.98%, which is the average of all the non-N/A values in the conversion rate column.
-Note that this is not a weighted average, which takes into consideration the number of installs per the source, but it is but is useful as a general benchmark for any specific KPI.
+Note that this is not a weighted average, which takes into consideration the number of installs per the source, but it is useful as a general benchmark for any specific KPI.

 Some columns also indicate the level of the source compared with the average value.